Secondary / Middle Education

 The University of Maine at Farmington has earned a reputation for producing some of the finest teachers in New England.
 The many opportunities to work and learn in real-world classrooms, the liberal arts foundation in the content you will teach, and the fact that all courses are taught by full-time faculty are just a few of the factors that have led to UMF being recognized as a leader in the field of Education.

 You will begin your teacher-side-of-the-desk experiences early on — your first year offers an academic mentoring program at the local middle school.
 In your sophomore year you will take a combination of team-taught education courses while applying the teaching skills you learn in an intern-like “practicum” experience with a middle school or high school teacher.
 Your senior year brings a semester-long student teaching assignment.

-To help you sharpen your focus and skills in a particular teaching area, you may choose from seven different Secondary / Middle Education majors.
-(Click on each to see the Program Requirements for that particular major.)
+To help you sharpen your focus and skills in a particular teaching area, you may choose from six different Secondary / Middle Education majors.

 With a degree in Secondary / Middle Education from UMF you will be certified to teach in grades 7 to 12 in Maine and many other states.
 Our state and national accreditation ensure that our program is of the highest quality, a fact widely recognized by principals and superintendents seeking to hire new teachers.